 There are over 2,000 kanji needed to be literate in Japanese.
 But in reality, knowing just a couple hundred will allow you to read most anything with the aid of a dictionary.
 Very few foreigners have mastered kanji.
-Could you be one of them?
+Do you have what it takes to be one of the few?

 What are Kanji ?